As for patient modesty,

 hire a good number of male nurses for all shifts so there can

-be enough male nurses do intimate procedures on male patients.
+be enough male nurses to do intimate procedures on male patients.

 Hire enough male scrubs for male patients who have surgeries.